/*

 /**

-* Returns an IIOMetadataNode
+* Returns an IIOMetadataNode representing the chroma

 * information of the standard javax_imageio_1.0

-* metadata format, or null
+* metadata format, or null if no such information is

 * available.
 This method is intended to be called by the utility

-* routine getStandardTree
+* routine getStandardTree.

 *